djfurniss/dfurniss-portfolio/README.md

-# dfurniss-portfolio
+# Hi!
+I'm Denasia!

-As part of an assignment from Thinkful's prep course, this web page is a start to my professional portfolio.
+## Welcome to my portfolio

+This portfolio started as an assignment during Thinkful's Software Engineering Immersion program.
+As I continue to grow as a developer, I will continue to apply the skills I learn into building this portfolio!